Implement Hardware-Efficient Complex Partial-Systolic Matrix Solve Using Q-less QR Decomposition

 model = 'ComplexPartialSystolicQlessQRMatrixSolveModel'; open_system(model);

 The Data Handler subsystem in this model takes complex matrices A and B as inputs.
+It sends rows of A and full matrix of B to the QR Decomposition block using the AMBA AXI handshake protocol.
 The

 Use the helper function